 The home of your dreams is certainly enticing, especially when you’re out touring homes on a Sunday afternoon.
 The bottom line here is that we’ve learned that a house isn’t necessarily a safe investment.
 It’s subject to economic swings just like the stock market.
 So, not having at least 20% down for a house potentially costs you more than monthly PMI and a higher monthly mortgage payment.
 Should our economy go into a recession, you risk being upside down in your investment and either having to short sell or foreclose if you need to get out of it.

-Play it safe and rent until you can save for a 20% down payment.
+Play it safe and rent until you can save for a 20% down payment (even if you work with a company like Unison that can help with the downpayment).
 There is no shame in renting and having more flexibility, less maintenance overhead and perhaps a more desirable location.
 Long term, buying a house is a great move, but step into it with financial sense and control dream house emotions.

 Not Having a Least $1000 in Savings